LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 - [Filesystem Hierarchy Standard, Version 3.0](http://refspecs.linuxfoundation.org/fhs.shtml)
 - *ramfs*, *rootfs* and *initramfs*, Rob Landley, October 17, 2005, which is part of the Linux source in `Documentation/filesystems/ramfs-rootfs-initramfs.txt`

+# Updating Software in the Field

+## Bootloader

+*"Updating the bootloader is risky: what happens if the system powers down midway?
+Consequently, most update solutions leave the bootloader alone.
+This is not a big problem, because the bootloader only runs for a short time at power-on and is not normally a great source of run- time bugs."*

+## Kernel

+*"There are several parts to the kernel [that need to be updated]:*

+- *A binary image loaded by the bootloader, often stored in the root filesystem.*
+- *Many devices also have a Device Tree Binary (DTB) [...].
+The DTB is usually stored alongside the kernel binary.*
+- *There may be kernel modules in the root filesystem."*

+## Root filesystem

+*"The root filesystem contains the essential system libraries, utilities, and scripts needed to make the system work.
+It is very desirable to be able to replace and upgrade all of these.
+The mechanism depends on the implementation."*

+## System applications

+*"[The system applications] may be bundled with the root filesystem, but it is also common for them to be placed in a separate filesystem to make updating easier and to maintain separation between the system files, which are usually open source, and the application files, which are often proprietary."*

+## Device-specific data

+*"[Files that comntain] settings, logs, user-supplied data, and the like.
+It is not often that they need to be updated, but they do need to be preserved during an update"*

+## Making updates robust

+*"The update as a whole must be atomic: there should be no stage at which part of the system is updated but not other parts.
+There must be a single, uninterruptible change to the system that switches to the new version of software."*

+## Making updates fail-safe

+*"[It's possible to configure] the kernel to reboot a number of seconds after a panic.
+You can do this either when you build the kernel by setting `CONFIG_PANIC_TIMEOUT` or by setting the kernel command line to panic [e.g `panic=5` for reboot after 5 seconds]."*

+*"To enable panic on Oops in the kernel configuration, set `CONFIG_PANIC_ON_OOPS=y` or, on the kernel command line, `oops=panic`."*

+*"If you are using systemd, you can use the inbuilt watchdog function"*

+*"[Otherwise] you may want to enable the watchdog support built into Linux, as described in the kernel source code in `Documentation/watchdog`."*

+## Making updates secure

+*"Remote update [...] need a secure transfer channel, such as HTTPS."*

+*"[...] secure boot protocol in the bootloader.
+If the kernel image is signed at the factory with a digital key, the bootloader can check the key before it loads the kernel and refuse to load it if the keys do not match"*

+*"U-Boot implements such a mechanism, which is described in the U-Boot source code in `doc/uImage.FIT/verified-boot.txt`."*

+## Types of update mechanism

+### Symmetric image update

+*"There are several open source projects that implement symmetric image update.
+One is the **Mender** client operating in standalone mode [...].
+Another is **SWUpdate** [...].
+A third example is **RAUC**, the **Robust Auto-Update Controller**"*

+*"There are some drawbacks with this scheme.
+One is that by updating an entire filesystem image, the size of the update package is large."*

+*"A second drawback is the need to keep storage space for a redundant copy of the root filesystem and other components."*

+### Asymmetric image update

+*"You can reduce storage requirements by keeping a minimal recovery operating system purely for updating the main one"*

+*"Once the Recovery OS is running, it can stream updates to the main operating system image."*

+*"The Recovery OS is usually a lot smaller than the main operating system, maybe only a few megabytes."*

+*"For open source implementations of asymmetric image update, you could consider **SWUpdate** or **RAUC**"*

+### Atomic file updates

+*"Another approach is to have redundant copies of a root filesystem present in multiple directories of a single filesystem and then use the `chroot(8)` command to choose one of them at boot time."*

+*"The OSTree project, now renamed libOSTree, is the most popular implementation of this idea"*

+*"It is one of the update methods available in **Automotive Grade Linux (AGL)**, and it is available in the Yocto Project through the meta-update layer, which is supported by **Advanced Telematic Systems (ATS)**."*

+## OTA updates

+*"Two examples of open source projects [...] for OTA update:*

+- *Mender in managed mode*
+- *The hawkBit in conjunction with an updater client such as **SWUpdate** or **RAUC**"*

+## Summary

+*"The approach used most often, and also the one with most real-world testing, is the symmetric image (**A/B**) update, or its cousin the asymmetric (recovery) image update.
+Here, you have the choice of SWUpdate, RAUC, and Mender."*